JaydeepJoshi1/Task/Userguide.md

 - Press and hold the **Power** button for more than 2 seconds to confirm your selection.

-  ==Please refer to the Quick Start Guide to find the button on your TV set==.
+  == Please refer to the Quick Start Guide to find the button on your TV set ==